Student representation in University administration

 Orientation and contact with Tamy

-Tamy provides regular orientations and trainings for hallopeds, more information on them can be found on Tamy’s website under Trainings and counselling.
+Tamy provides regular orientations and trainings for hallopeds, more information on them can be found on Tamy’s website under Trainings.
 The material of the trainings is available in the kopo folder [in Finnish].
-Hallopeds should also consult the kopo-opas booklet [in Finnish], which provides basic information about the University and working as a student representative.
+Hallopeds should also consult the Study Guide of the University, which provides basic information about the University and working as a student representative.
+Tamy is currently updating its own guide for academic affairs organizers.

 Regardless of the administrative organ or working group the student works in, they have the right to receive orientation into their duties from both the previous representative or from the chair of the administrative body or the working group in question.
 The representatives should also keep in contact with the subject and faculty associations of their faculty.

-Tamy communicates about current topics via the email list intended for hallopeds and via Tamyn kopotoimijat Facebook group.
+Tamy communicates about current topics via the email list intended for hallopeds [in Finnish] and via Tamyn kopotoimijat Facebook group.
 The Specialist in Academic Affairs will add the hallopeds to the halloped email list.

 The Specialist in Academic Affairs is at Tamy to help the hallopeds and provide answers and guidance in all matters related to academic affairs, so please don’t hesitate to contact them!